cheqd/sdk/README.md

 ## ℹ️ Overview

 The purpose of this [`@cheqd/sdk` NPM package](https://www.npmjs.com/package/@cheqd/sdk) is to provide base functionality for interacting with cheqd network.
-It combines the DID and [DID-Linked Resources](https://docs.cheqd.io/identity/guides/did-linked-resources) modules, and putting them into a Cosmos transaction wrapper using [CosmJS](https://github.com/cosmos/cosmjs).
+It combines the [Decentralized Identifier (DID)](https://docs.cheqd.io/product/architecture/adr-list/adr-001-cheqd-did-method) and [DID-Linked Resources](https://docs.cheqd.io/product/studio/did-linked-resources) modules, putting them into a Cosmos transaction wrapper using [CosmJS](https://github.com/cosmos/cosmjs).

-This package is consumed by other SDKs/libraries such as [Veramo SDK for cheqd](https://docs.cheqd.io/identity/guides/sdk/veramo-sdk-for-cheqd) and [Hyperledger Aries Framework JavaScript (AFJ)](https://github.com/hyperledger/aries-framework-javascript) to add cheqd network support.
+This package is consumed by other SDKs/libraries such as [Veramo SDK for cheqd](https://docs.cheqd.io/product/sdk/veramo) and [Credo](https://github.com/openwallet-foundation/credo-ts) to add cheqd network support.

 This package includes: